How do I create content that ranks well in Google organic search?

 - User engagement: bounce rate, time on page, scroll depth, and conversion funnel metrics relevant to affiliate goals.

-- Testing & iteration: methods for running headline/meta tests, content refresh schedules, and link-building prioritisation without making earnings promises.
+- Testing & iteration: methods for running headline/meta tests, content refresh schedules, and link-building prioritization without making earnings promises.

-- Reporting cadence: recommended frequency for review and decision-making (weekly for signals, monthly for strategy).
+- Reporting cadence: recommended frequency for review and decision-making, such as weekly for early signals and monthly for strategic decisions.

 Examples and scenario templates (generic)